Hurricane Florence, A Large Category 2 Storm, Closes In On North Carolina Coast

 The eye of #Florence is coming into range from the Morehead City radar.
 Time is running out to prepare!
 Hints of a concentric eyewall structure here as well. pic.twitter.com/1B17kEyjy1— Eric Blake 🌀 (@EricBlake12) September 13, 2018

-Forecasters say Florence will likely turn to the west-northwest and west and slow down its forward motion – a situation that will bring even more rainfall to the area.
-The storm's 12-mph speed Thursday morning was a marked drop from Wednesday's 17-mph speeds.

-The latest rainfall projections warn of 20-40 inches of rain from coastal North Carolina into northeastern South Carolina — amounts that could bring "catastrophic flash flooding," the hurricane center said.
-The rest of South and North Carolina can expect 6 to 12 inches of rain — and up to 2 feet in isolated areas, the NHC warned.
+The latest rainfall projections warn of 20 to 40 inches of rain from coastal North Carolina into northeastern South Carolina — amounts that could bring "catastrophic flash flooding," the hurricane center said.
+The rest of South and North Carolina, including cities from Charlotte to Raleigh, can expect 6 to 12 inches of rain — and up to 2 feet in isolated areas, the NHC warned.
 That forecast area also includes part of southwest Virginia.

-The storm surge — often the most perilous risk to life posed by any hurricane — is expected to inundate areas along the coast with saltwater that's 9-13 feet deep, from Cape Fear, N.C., to Cape Lookout, N.C.

-A hurricane warning is in effect for a big chunk of the Carolina coast, from the South Santee River below Myrtle Beach, S.C., to Duck, N.C. — part of the Outer Banks.
-The warning also includes Albemarle and Pamlico Sounds, large bodies of water in North Carolina that could also see significant flooding.